Protect your organization against nation-state cyberattacks – Addressing the security implementation gaps

 Learn how US organizations can close security implementation gaps and strengthen defenses against advanced persistent threat (APT) activity.

-U.S. organizations have been called upon to increase cybersecurity vigilance in the wake of heightened U.S. pressure on Russia, Iran, and other global threat actors.
+U.S. organizations have been called upon to increase cybersecurity vigilance in the wake of heightened U.S. pressure on global threat actors.

-These nation-state actors commonly employ sophisticated techniques, including phishing, credential theft, supply-chain infiltration, exploitation of zero-day vulnerabilities, vulnerable end-of-support devices, and attacks on remote-work infrastructure.
+Nation-state actors commonly employ sophisticated techniques, including phishing, credential theft, supply-chain infiltration, exploitation of zero-day vulnerabilities and vulnerable EOS devices, and attacks on remote-work infrastructure.
 The proliferation of hybrid and remote work environments has increased the attack surface exponentially, offering more opportunities for exploitation.

 Defending against nation-state attacks requires careful assessment and enhancement of your current cybersecurity protections – including your people, processes, and technology – to understand your capabilities and implement further safeguards, as necessary.

-Recently, the FBI called on organizations to address their security implementation gaps by strengthening defenses through continuous monitoring, strict access controls, zero-trust security architectures, improved supply-chain governance, and executive-level cybersecurity engagement – an operation known as Winter Shield.
+The FBI recently called on organizations to address their security implementation gaps against digital threats by strengthening defenses through continuous monitoring, strict access controls, improved supply-chain governance, executive-level cybersecurity engagement, and more – an operation known as Winter Shield

 Defensive readiness must include patching known exploited vulnerabilities, securing endpoints, enforcing multifactor authentication, and preparing for destructive and disruptive attacks through tested incident response and recovery plans.